Vedat Uysal

-Vedat Uysal (born 3 November 1962) is a former Turkish footballer and now manager, currently coaches Turkey national beach soccer team.
+Vedat Uysal (born 3 November 1962) is a Turkish former football player and now manager, currently coaches Turkey national beach soccer team.

 Playing career

 Uysal began his career in 1979 at Galatasaray Youth Team, after two years he moved to Mersin İdman Yurdu and played for a season there.
 Then, he joined 2nd league team Vefa Simtel for two seasons.
 His performance earned him a transfer to Eskişehirspor in 1984.
 He played 4 seasons at Eskişehirspor, and also fulfilled his army duty during his spell and was selected for the Turkish national army football team.

 In 1987, Eskişehirspor reached the Turkish Cup final, but lost to Gençlerbirliği.
 On later season, they clutched the Turkish Prime Ministership Cup (a defunct cup) by beating Beşiktaş.
 Subsequently, he joined Sakaryaspor in 1989–90 season.
 He played five times for this team and finalized the season before joining to Fenerbahçe on loan, where the team captured the second place and won the Prisendency Cup (a defunct cup).
 In 1990–91 season, he joined Karşıyaka and spent 1.5 year before his transfer to Sakaryaspor again.
 He played 4.5 years for this team and then retired.